WolvenKit/BraindanceProtocol/README.md

 Drop `mods` folder into `bin\x64\plugins\cyber_engine_tweaks\`

+*Please make a clean installation if you want to update BraindanceProtocol

 ## Usage

 - Configure the hotkey for opening the GUI inside the Hotkey tab of CyberEngineTweaks